binaryage/blog/_posts/2010-03-11-bugfixing-afternoon.md

 <img class="blog-image-full-border" src="{{site.url}}/images/totalfinder-bugs-in-08.png" title="The crash situation here">

-This is a list of crashes I got during last 48 hours.
+This is a list of crashes I got during the last 48 hours.
 I'm happy to announce I have just squashed [@askForNewFileBrowser], [@NumberOfDualTabs] and [@TabStripController dealloc].

 Thank you all who care about TotalFinder and sending me crash reports.